AntonyJohnSundar/LinearRegressionPratice/README.md

-### Practice Linear Regression on an advertising data
+### Practice Linear Regression
-- with a sample data , determine the sales of the company with the predictive variables TV, Radio and Newspaper
+- SLR - with a sample advertsing data , determine the sales of the company with the available predictive variables
+- MLR - with a housing sample data , determine the price of the house with the available predictive varaibles